sujanMidatani7/LibraryAPI/README.md

 4. Run `pip install poetry` to poetry dependency manager
 5. Install dependencies by running `poetry install`
 6. Run the application by running `uvicorn main:app --reload`
-7. Open `https://libraryapi-h26h.onrender.com` in your browser to view the documentation which is deployed in an EC2 instance.
+7. Open `https://libraryapi-h26h.onrender.com` in your browser to view the documentation which is deployed in render.
 If you are using localhost replace it with the IP address of your machine.

 ## Usage
 The API has the following endpoints: